fabiolimace/abow/README.md

 *   `DIRECTORY`: is a directory containing files with ".txt" suffix.
 *   `COLLECTION`: is an arbitrary name for groups of imported files.

-If no `COLLECTION` name is informed, the "default" collection is implied.
+If no collection name is informed, the "default" collection is implied.

-A single command can import one or more files or directories at once.
+If a file exists, an error message is written to `/dev/stderr`.

-If a file exists, an error message is written to `/dev/stderr` related to that file.
 You can force to import files again using the `--force` option.

-`data` directory structure
+The `data` directory
 ------------------------------------------------------

 The imported files are stored in the `data` folder.